AMReX-Astro/MAESTROeX/sphinx_docs/source/lo_density.rst

 Low Density Cutoffs
 *******************

-These are working notes for the low density parameters in MAESTRO.
+These are working notes for the low density parameters in MAESTROeX.
 In low density regions, we modify the behavior of the algorithm.
 Here is a summary of some parameters, and a brief description of what they do.